r00tman/Keydion/README.md

 - ~~Package as a GitHub release~~
 - Better UI controls, default Stepper is *horrible to use*.
 You can't enter stuff as text, you can't drag it.
 Only click and hold +/- buttons.
 - Cross-platform Rust+gtk+midir rewrite?
-- Make app title, repo name, folder names and etc consistent with Keydion branding.
+- ~~Make app title, repo name, folder names and etc consistent with Keydion branding.~~
 - Add B-Griff?
 I chose C-Griff consciously after figuring that there are much fewer learning materials and support for B-Griff overall.
 Still, despite being just mirror images of each other, both C-Griff and B-Griff are used widely.
 So, let's add B-Griff too.
 - Note names instead of just MIDI note numbers in UI?
 As for myself, I play by ear and through muscle memory, hence I don't really need that.
 But I'm sure that for some people, it'd make it easier to use and learn the instrument.
+- Highlight scales or at least some anchor notes?
+Might help a bit with remembering where stuff is.

 ## Other cool stuff
 If you liked this repo, then you probably would love my other repo too: [Turbopad](https://github.com/r00tman/Turbopad)!